-The WSIB determines the future economic loss (FEL) benefit for workers who are earning at the time of the initial determination based on their post-injury net average earnings (NAE) as a result of work reintegration activities.
+The WSIB determines the future economic loss (FEL) benefit for workers who are earning at the time of the initial determination based on their post-injury net average earnings (NAE) as a result of return-to-work (RTW) activities.

-For workers participating in a work transition assessment at the time of the initial determination, see 18-04-06, Initial Determination - Where Suitable Occupation has been Determined.
+For workers participating in a RTW assessment at the time of the initial determination, see 18-04-06, Initial Determination - Where Suitable Occupation has been Determined.

 The purpose of this policy is to outline how FEL benefits are calculated for workers who are earning at the time of the initial determination.

 Date of determination

 For information on the time-frames that the WSIB uses to determine FEL benefits, see 18-04-03, Date of Determination.

 A FEL benefit is 90 per cent of the difference between the pre-injury NAE and post-injury NAE.

 - are less than the pre-injury NAE at the time of the initial determination, the FEL benefit is 90 per cent of the difference between the pre-injury NAE and the post-injury NAE, or

 - equals or exceeds the pre-injury NAE, but is not sustainable, the WSIB identifies the claim as entitled to a FEL sustainability benefit, see 18-04-13, FEL Sustainability Benefit.